arein/braintree_windows_phone_encryption/README.md

-# Braintree Windows Phone Encryption
+# Braintree Windows Phone / Windows 8 Encryption

 This library is for use with [Braintree's payment gateway](http://braintreepayments.com/) in concert with one of [the supported client libraries](http://braintreepayments.com/docs).
 It encrypts sensitive payment information using the public key of an asymmetric key pair.